Donald Trump for president? Now 17 Republicans are running in 2016

 The Republican Party has a history of nominating people who have run before, which could give heart to some familiar faces.
 But there’s also a crop of first-timers with evident ambition, including the in-your-face governor of New Jersey and a libertarian-leaning senator from Kentucky.
 Here's the latest lineup, with updates through July 30, 2015.

 The junior senator from Texas, elected in 2012, didn't waste any time making a name for himself as a top tea party politician.
 Senator Cruz wants to rewrite the tax code, abolish the Internal Revenue Service, and get rid of the Affordable Care Act.
 In September 2013, he delivered an epic 21-hour speech from the Senate floor making the case for defunding Obamacare.
 He was also a leading advocate for the hard-line demands that led to a 16-day government shutdown a month later.

-Cruz has not said he’s running for president, but he’s been visiting early-primary states and winning straw polls at conservative political gatherings.
-This son of a Cuban immigrant father is also quick to defend his eligibility for the presidency, despite his Canadian birth.
+Cruz officially announced his bid for president on March 23, 2015.
+This son of a Cuban immigrant father has been quick to defend his eligibility for the presidency, despite his Canadian birth.

 “My mother was born in Wilmington, Del.
 She’s a US citizen, so I’m a US citizen by birth,” Cruz said on ABC-TV.
 “I’m not going to engage in a legal debate.”

 In August 2013, Cruz announced he was renouncing any claim to Canadian citizenship.

 Cruz brings an Ivy League résumé to the table, with degrees from Princeton University and Harvard Law School.
 He clerked at the US Supreme Court, and later argued cases before the high court as solicitor general of Texas.